casebenton/certificate-revocation-analysis/README.md

 `cat OCSP_revoked/certs* > final_OCSP_revoked.json`.

 ### Part D: Building The Filter
+0. Set `build_filter` as the working directory.
+This folder contains all scripts for Part D.

 1. Use `build_final_sets.py` to convert the data created from the steps above into a single set of all revoked certificates and all valid certificates.
 This script uses multiprocessing, so after running the script you will need to use `cat final_unrevoked/*.json > final_unrevoked.json`